 Understanding each area of the human body and how it responds to fat injections comes from extensive experience.
 When the fat transfer is done correctly, the results are seamless and natural-looking.

-There are several areas of the face that may experience volume loss and can be treated with fat transfer.
+Several areas of the face may experience volume loss and can be treated with fat transfer.
 Here are 3 areas that may benefit:

 1. Under the Eyes